Drop Dead Gorgeous poster

 The inciting incident occurs at 11 minutes when Tammy Curry, a contestant, dies in a suspicious "farm accident" involving an exploding combine harvester.
 This begins a pattern of mysterious deaths that will plague the competition.
 The stakes of the pageant suddenly become life-or-death..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The Mount Rose pageant begins.
+This indicates the protagonist's commitment to The Mount Rose pageant begins.
 Amber makes the active choice to compete fully, delivering her tap dance routine to "Can't Take My Eyes Off You" with wholehearted commitment despite the danger.
 She's all in, choosing to pursue her dream regardless of the risks., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Amber wins the Mount Rose pageant (false victory).
+Notably, this crucial beat Amber wins the Mount Rose pageant (false victory).
 She's thrilled and believes she's on her way to the state competition and eventually her dream.
 However, this victory immediately puts a larger target on her back and raises the stakes - now she's the one threatening Becky's advancement to nationals., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (70% through) represents the emotional nadir.
 Here, Amber's mother Annette is critically injured in a suspicious explosion at their trailer home meant for Amber.
 Annette ends up in a coma (the "whiff of death").
-Amber is devastated, losing the person who believed in her most and feeling responsible for putting her family in danger., reveals the protagonist at their lowest point.
+Amber is devastated, losing the person who believed in her most and feeling responsible for putting her family in danger., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 77% of the runtime.
 Amber realizes her mother would want her to continue and win honestly, representing their values against the corrupt Leeman system.
 She decides to compete in the state pageant not just for herself, but to prove that integrity and talent can triumph over money and corruption.
 She synthesizes her working-class authenticity with her ambition., demonstrating the transformation achieved throughout the journey.